Lambek pregroups are Frobenius spiders in preorders: Spiders

 \beq \eeq

-\beq \eeq It is easy to see that the implications and containments dual to those in (\ref{eq:Frobspec-1}--\ref{eq:Frobspec-2}) are satisfied in all monoids: those in \eqref{eq:Frobspec-1} by the associativity, the one on \eqref{eq:Frobspec-2} because of the monoid unit.
+\beq \eeq It is easy to see that the implications and containments dual to those displayed in (\ref{eq:Frobspec-1}--\ref{eq:Frobspec-2}) are satisfied in all monoids: those in \eqref{eq:Frobspec-1} by the associativity, the one on \eqref{eq:Frobspec-2} because of the monoid unit.
 This was discussed at the end of Sec.~\ref{Sec:mon}.
 Strengthened to equations, the conditions in \eqref{eq:Frobspec-1} are known as the \emph{Frobenius conditions}, for reasons explained in \cite{LawvereFW:equhcs,PavlovicD:mapsII}, and the structures satisfying them are called \emph{Frobenius algebras} \cite{CarboniA:matrices,Carboni-Walters,PavlovicD:QMWS,PavlovicD:Qabs12,StreetR:Frobenius}.
-The equational version of the condition in \eqref{eq:Frobspec-2} makes the induced convolution operation isometric, and the Frobenius algebras satisfying it are called \emph{special}.
-In the colloquial use, the special Frobenius algebras came to be called \emph{spiders}.
+The equational version of the condition in \eqref{eq:Frobspec-2} makes the induced convolution operation isometric, and the Frobenius algebras satisfying it are called \emph{special}, or shortly \emph{spiders}.
 The sequent form in (\ref{eq:Frobspec-1}--\ref{eq:Frobspec-2}) displays the logical content of the spider equations without the implications that are satisfied by all monoids.
 Since the eliminated implications are satisfied automatically, the presented analyses apply to the standard equational definitions and intuitions without a gain in generality.